This post may contain affiliate links.

 Galapagos Islands animals are like nothing else on earth.
 The wildlife sightings you’ll experience in this remote archipelago can transform a trip into an exceptional expedition.

 Galapagos Islands animals – an adventure

 A Galapagos penguin zips beneath me like a mini torpedo.
-I fumble with my GoPro, roll onto my back by accident then flail my arms until I’m facing down.
+I fumble with my GoPro, wishing I had a better underwater camera, roll onto my back by accident then flail my arms until I’m facing down.
 By then the penguin has sailed off towards the silvery grey cliffs of Bartoleme Island.

 Splash!
 It’s in front of me again.
 Then it’s gone.